Airport Manager: Debora Pinto at 979-337-7232

 In 1997, the City was approached by an individual who wanted to build a larger corporate hangar.
 The City put in a taxi-lane toward the north end of the runway, and the first corporate hangar was built.
 To date, there are seven corporate hangars located at the airport; all are privately owned and have ground leases with the City.

 In late 1999, the City applied for a Terminal Building Grant from TxDOT.
 In October 2001, the construction of a new terminal began.
 The terminal building project cost over $650,000, with TxDOT covering $300,000 of that expense.
-The new terminal includes an office for the fixed based operator (FBO), a pilot lounge and rest area with restroom and shower facilities and a pilot workroom where they can check the weather and file flight plans.
+The new terminal includes an office for the fixed based operator (FBO), a pilot lounge and rest area with restroom and shower facilities, and a pilot workroom where they can check the weather and file flight plans.
 As part of an agreement with the FBO, a restaurant was included in the terminal construction.
 The Southern Flyer, a 50's style restaurant, received the "Best of the Best" Award by the $100 Hamburger, a national publication for many years.
 The Southern Flyer Diner closed in August of 2020 and The Dreamliner Diner (DBA Canion Kountry Bakery & Restaurant) opened in December of 2021.

 The development history of the Airport reflects two important factors governing the evolution of the facility.
 First, the growth of the airport has been steady, with the timing of the major development projects generally occurring in regards to the specific aviation needs of the area.
 The second important factor is the City's willingness to participate in the growth by providing the financial support necessary to fund development.